Rereading My Childhood — The Baby-Sitters Club #16: Jessi’s Secret Language

 Rereading this one was a joy.
 Entries like this one demonstrate the positive influence the BSC had on me and millions of other readers.
 I cannot say enough good things about this book.
 Not only is it important, but it also plays to my niche interest in linguistics.

 And, if I can make a suggestion, learn to fingerspell.
-It doesn’t take long and will only make the world a better place.
+It doesn’t take long and will only improve the world.

 For a list of every Baby-Sitters Club, Goosebumps, and Fear Street book review I’ve done, go to RereadingMyChildhood.com or follow RereadMyChildhd on Twitter.
 For more information about me, Amy A. Cowan, visit my website AmyACowan.com or follow my Twitter: amyacowan.